 After that, we headed over to the Ninja Warrior Course.
-It was small, and better suited for little kids, but my kids played on it for a few minutes.
+It was small, and better suited for little kids, but the kids played on it for a few minutes.

 The Rec Center is where all the scheduled activities take place, and it also has some arts and crafts activities available all day.
 For a fee, you can buy ceramics to paint or t-shirts to color with fabric markers.
 There are also some free coloring sheets.
 The Rec Center hosts special activities like Bubble Fun, Bear “Hot Potato Toss” and, our favorite, Candy Bingo (my kids killed it with that activity, winning 4 candy bars).

 If you’re not familiar, Candy Bingo is where you bring a candy bar to participate – the number of candy bars you contribute dictates how many bingo boards you get – and the prizes for winning are, you guessed it, the candy bars.

 We were a bit tired of being out in the hot sun, so we opted to stay in the rec center for a bit and paint some ceramics.
 While we were there, we heard the train arrive and hopped on board for a wiggly ride around the park.